-If you’re looking for the kind of comfort food that’s both hearty and healthy, this Moroccan-Style Stuffed Acorn Squash is the perfect cold weather dinner for you!
+If you're looking for the kind of comfort food that's both hearty and healthy, this Moroccan Stuffed Acorn Squash is the perfect cold weather dinner for you!

-(This recipe for Moroccan-Style Stuffed Acorn Squash was originally posted in October 2009, but was updated with new photos in 2019).
+(This recipe for Moroccan-Style Stuffed Acorn Squash was originally published in October 2009, but was updated with new photos in 2019).

-As I was sitting in the airport a a few weeks ago, I was reading this month’s issue of Martha Stewart Living.
-I came across a recipe for Moroccan-Style Stuffed Acorn Squash and the photo caught my attention, it looked like the perfect Fall dish.
-I’ve been dying to make it since I saw it in the magazine and last week I had the perfect opportunity.
-I did make some changes, but overall, it was a huge success!
+As I was sitting in the airport a a few weeks ago, I was reading this month's issue of Martha Stewart Living.
+I came across a recipe for Moroccan-Style Stuffed Acorn Squash and the photo caught my attention, it looked like the perfect fall dish.

-To start, slice the acorn squashed in half and scoop out the seeds.
-Place them face-down in a baking dish and bake at 400 degree for 35-40 minutes, until they’re tender.
+To start, slice the acorn squash in half and scoop out the seeds.
+Place them face-down in a baking dish and bake at 400 degree for 35-40 minutes, until they're tender.

 I'm really happy I altered the original recipe and added additional spices; they were much needed and appreciated.
 I feel like Moroccan food should have a nice flavorful kick to it, right?

 I also absolutely love the addition of the golden raisins.
 They add such a fun sweet touch amongst the meat and spices.
 The parsley on top adds some nice freshness, too.

 Oh, and we can't forget the fact that Moroccan stuffed acorn squash is actually pretty healthy, while still feeling a bit like comfort food on these chilly evenings.

 Delicious and healthy...
 I'll take it 🙂

 Moroccan-Style Stuffed Acorn Squash